- What is Hidden Villa?

 - Are dogs allowed?

-Yes.
-Dogs are allowed on leash on the farm but not on the wilderness trails.
-People must pick up after their dogs.
-Dogs are not allowed in the animal pens.
+Dogs are allowed on the farm but not on the wilderness trails.
+People visiting the farm with a dog must follow these rules:

 - Do I need to register with someone if I have a big group of people and we do not need a tour?